Lincoln MKS Insurance Rates

 Rates are averaged for all Lincoln MKS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Lincoln MKS Insurance
+How to Find More Affordable Lincoln MKS Insurance

-- It is possible to save around $120 per year simply by quoting online well ahead of the renewal date
+- You may be able to save approximately $120 per year just by quoting online well ahead of the renewal date

 Rate Tables and Charts